Aaron98990/ways-of-the-game/reckless.md

 >
 > Law 12.1 Direct Free Kicks

-Basketball uses the terminology of unnecessary rather reckless and I personally prefer it.
-It's not only the amount of force that is a consideration but also the location on the field, whether the ball was playable, and match temperature that matter.
+Basketball uses the terminology of unnecessary rather than reckless and I personally prefer it.
+It's not only the amount of force that is a consideration but also the location on the field, whether the ball was playable, and match temperature.

 Whenever a player does these, they are taking an increased risk as its harder to pull out of a challenge and if contact is made with another player, it's more likely to injure them:
 - running